-Lean CM is the process of doing the minimum CM to support development of a product.
+Lean CM is the process of doing the minimum configuration management (CM) to support development of a product.
 Of course this can result in less than optimum returns.
 Agile CM is the ability to adapt CM to the specific needs of an organization or project.
 There's a big difference here.
-Anyone who thinks that Agile Development implies minimal CM is probably in the situation of not having to deal with customers.
-Instead, Agile Development requires Agile CM, Configuration Management tuned to the Agile Development shop and philosophy.
+Anyone who thinks that agile development implies minimal CM is probably in the situation of not having to deal with customers.
+Instead, agile development requires agile CM; configuration management tuned to the agile development shop and philosophy.

 But take a look at the Agile process, understand it, and tune your CM to it, and things take on a different tune.